Tutorial: How to download and setup D365 for Finance and Operations demo and dev box

 - The Dynamics 365 client should appear.
 Depending on your hardware and VM setup, first login could take a few seconds – minutes.

 - You’re ready to go!

-Keep in mind, the D365 client will only be accessible on your VM only.
+Keep in mind, D365fo will only be accessible within your VM by default.

 Happy DAXing! 😉